 In layman’s terms, the user is stuck at the login page (because of the walled garden).
 There’s nothing necessarily wrong with your link or with your Amazon Attribution—what you’re seeing is an industry-wide problem when linking from app to app.
 Your link just needs to be updated so that it can open the Amazon app and go straight to your product or store.

-Our one-of-a-kind, patent-protected Amazon deep link generator is made for marketers and lets you make your own Amazon app deep links in just a few minutes.
+Our one-of-a-kind, patent-protected Amazon deep link generator is made for marketers and lets you make your own Amazon app app URL in just a few minutes.
 Oh, and by the way, you don’t need any SDKs or additional technical resources to do this, so we really mean it when we say you can solve this problem in mere moments.

 So, let's get started with a step-by-step tutorial on how to create an Amazon deep link that will allow your ad to securely navigate the walled garden and open the Amazon app to the appropriate screen.

-Important: Google Ads (Adwords) Setup for Amazon Sellers for Links to Open the Amazon App
+Important: Google Ads (Adwords) Setup for Amazon Sellers to Get Amazon Links to Open in the App

 An important thing to keep in mind when setting up your paid search campaigns is to use the tracking template feature.
 Your URLgenius link will not be the link for the 'Final Destination' field.
 URLgenius is a redirect platform.
 Your final destination is still the regular Amazon link.